What Is a Distributed Workforce? The Complete Guide for 2026

 Is a distributed model right for your organization?

 Many organizations find that a hybrid-distributed approach works well: primarily distributed with access to flexible workspace when in-person collaboration adds value.
-This balances the benefits of a distributed setup with the advantages of occasional face-to-face connection.

 How to manage a distributed workforce